 directed a short video that's had over

-If you want to be the first to know when I release a new book or have a big announcement to make, please sign up to my mailing list.
+If you want to be the first to know when I release a new book or have a big announcement to make, please sign up for my newsletter.
 I don't have a regular schedule for this - I just post whenever I have something to say.
 Given my usual rate of writing, I'd expect no more than three or four posts a year.
 To thank you for joining, you'll get to read a free short story, exclusively for subscribers.

 If you want to contact me, you can send email (how quaint!) to webmaster (at) pembers (dot) net or pester me on Facebook.